movd/devopswithkubernetes/README.md

 ### Exercise 4.01 Readiness Probes for pingpong and main app

+_All steps in my solutions to this exercise were executed on a local minikube cluster with the [NGINX Ingress controller installed](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/).
+The configuration should be the same on GKE._

 **I. Readiness Probes for ping/pong app**

 When commenting out the environment variable section in `pingpong/manifests/deployment.yaml`.
 My app will default `POSTGRES_HOST` to `localhost` instead of right service address.
 Thus no connection to the database will succeed.
 The app is unhealhty.

 Steps to reproduce:

 Comment out env variables in `pingpong/manifests/deployment.yaml`: